Jennie Denney, AMFT | Therapist in San Clemente, CA

 Schedule a complimentary consultation

 Therapy isn’t about “fixing you.”
 It’s about helping you feel steadier in your own skin and more grounded in your relationships.
-This approach is especially supportive for people carrying invisible emotional labor, parenting stress, trauma, and the strain of trying to hold too much for too long.
+This approach is especially supportive for people carrying carrying emotional weight, parenting stress, trauma, and the strain of trying to hold too much for too long.

 I blend evidence-informed approaches in ways that honor your pace and capacity: